 Since fundraisers can take the form of various events, your timeframe will depend on which type of fundraiser you hold.

 Set a dollar value on how much you hope to raise.
-You can divide that by your number of attendees to calculate the minimum each person should bring in.
+Keep in mind what your expenses will be.
+Determine a reasonable amount above and beyond that as your fundraising goal.
+You can divide this amount by your anticipated number of attendees to calculate the minimum each person should bring in.

 Deadlines depend on the type of event you’re hosting, but usually three weeks from start to finish is a sufficient length of time.
-An activities consultant can help you determine how long it will take to prepare for your event.
+An Activity Consultant can help you determine how long it will take to prepare for your event.
+Visit them at SAO to discuss the specifics of your fundraising program.

 Advertising is key to meeting your fundraising goals.
 Take advantage of any opportunities to promote your group and get exposure for your fundraiser.
 Some of the things you can do: